-Education Law Center (2023); North Carolina Dept. of Public Instruction (2023) Leandro v.
+Education Law Center (2023); National Center for Educational Statistics (2023) Leandro v.
 North Carolina | 1997, 2004 Importance In 1994, families from five rural, low-wealth school districts filed the lawsuit, asserting that the state was not meeting its constitutional duty to provide a "uniform system of free public schools."
 The case is named after the lead plaintiffs, Kathleen Leandro and her son Robert, a student from Hoke County.
 The battle for better school funding is still being fought today.